Bengt J. Olsson

 Both maps are invariant with respect to net positions.
 For example, look at NO1:

 which is to be expected since both maps are based on calculations on net positions.
-Some HVDC links (here Skagerack between NO2 and DK1) differs a little, since I’m not sure how to inteprete the Flow_FB in different directions, why I use the average of these.
-SE3 – SE4 also includes the SouthWest Link (SWL).
+For HVDC flows the power flow of the exporting end is used (importing may be lower due to losses).
+For the GB links, DA data is taken from ENTSO-E. SE3 – SE4 also includes the SouthWest Link (SWL).